bxparks/rpn83p/docs/USER_GUIDE.md

   as `E` or `EEX` on HP calculators)
 - `,`: same as `2ND` `EE`, allowing the `2ND` to be omitted for convenience

+The following keys are related to complex numbers and are explained in more detail in the [Complex Numbers](#complex-numbers) section below:

+- `2ND LINK`: convert `X` and `Y` into a complex number in `X`, or the reverse
+- `2ND ANGLE`: enter a complex number in polar degree form
+- `2ND ANGLE` `2ND ANGLE`: enter a complex number polar radian form
+- `2ND i`: enter a complex number in rectangular form

 The `(-)` button acts like the `+/-` or `CHS` button on HP calculators.
 It toggles the negative sign, adding it if it does not exist, and removing it if it does.